-Mariana Jardim is the Management Liaison Librarian.
-She received her undergraduate degree from the University of Waterloo, a Master of Arts degree from Western University and a Master of Information degree from the University of Toronto’s iSchool.
-Mariana has held positions at the University of Toronto as a library liaison, as an instructional technologist and as an educational developer.
-Her professional areas of interest include information literacy, universal design, web accessibility, and online teaching and learning.
+Mariana Jardim is the Liaison Librarian for Management/Economics, Entrepreneurship, and Co-op.
+She has held positions at the University of Toronto as an instructional technologist and as a faculty developer, and her professional areas of interest include information literacy, universal design, web accessibility, and online teaching and learning.
 Mariana holds Masters degrees from the University of Western Ontario and the Faculty of Information, University of Toronto.

-Harry Krashinsky is Associate Professor of Economics in the Department of Management at the University of Toronto Scarborough.
-He holds a cross-appointment to the Centre for Industrial Relations and Human Resources.
+Sam Maglio is an Associate Professor of Marketing in the Department of Management at the University of Toronto Scarborough, with a cross-appointment to the Marketing area at the Rotman School of Management.

 In addition to teaching courses in Product Management, Entrepreneurship and Consumer Behaviour, Bill supervises students who wish to pursue entrepreneurial opportunities.
 Bill is involved in several student organizations, including MCC (Management Consulting Club) TMG (The Marketing Group) and the LIVE conference.
 Bill sits on the Board of Advisors and Board of Directors of a number of Canadian companies.

 Stephanie is a business librarian and is Director of Operations & Library Services of The BRIDGE.
 She joined UTSC in 2013 managing the UTSC Library Finance & Trading Lab.
 Prior to joining UTSC, Stephanie worked at BMO Capital Markets for six years in the Investment & Corporate Banking division as a research consultant.
 Stephanie holds a Masters in Library & Information Science from the University of Western Ontario and an Honours Bachelor of Arts from the University of Toronto, Victoria College.